datastax/csharp-driver/doc/upgrade-guide/README.md

 If you have any question or comment, you can [post it on the mailing list][mailing-list].

-## Upgrade guide for DSE driver users

-There's a dedicated [guide for DSE driver users that plan to migrate to the `CassandraCSharpDriver`](upgrade-from-dse-driver).

 ## Our policy regarding API changes and release versioning

 The driver versions follow semantic versioning.